top of page

 Prepare for negotiations the way customers do

-Numbers 2 and 3 seem to offer tremendous upside to agencies.
+Numbers 2 and 3 seem to offer tremendous upside to companies.

-The cry for a greater emphasis on value has been heard for years in the agency community.
+The cry for a greater emphasis on value has been heard for years in the advisory community.
 Yet few have attempted to place value ahead of price.
 As long as it’s a pricing/fees game, the value argument stays on the sideline.
-That is until the bold agency is willing to bring it forward.

-Agencies absolutely must start to press the value issue.
+Advisory companies absolutely must reinforce the value issue.
 Only then can fees become more equitable and relationships more enduring.
 This takes strategy and skill.
 You need to plan how and when to raise the issue, then sharpen your persuasion, negotiation, and objection-handling skills.

-As for “make it easy,” here’s another of my bigger concerns.
-Ask any senior client about the relative strengths of their agencies, and I’ll bet you’ll often see fingers pointed at account management as an area of weakness.
-Not to indict account execs alone.
-Cross-functionally, agencies lack the client care, proactivity, and understanding that clients value so much in all their providers They have strong trusted advisor relationships with their management consultants, law firms, auditors, and other providers/partners.
-“Trusted advisor” is a term much less frequently heard regarding marcomm agencies.
+As for “make it easy,” here’s another of our bigger concerns.
+Ask any senior client about the relative strengths of their advisory firms, and you’ll often see fingers pointed at account management as an area of weakness.
+Not to indict account leaders alone.
+Cross-functionally, advisory firms often lack the client care, proactivity, and understanding that clients value so much in all their providers.

 In the absence of strong relationships, the account will always be at risk.
 Growth will be much harder.